saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### Public vs Private vs Multi Cloud

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
+Must meet 5 requirements of Cloud and must be available to general public.
-- Private Cloud: using on-premises real cloud.
-Must meet 5 requirements.
+- Private Cloud: Using on-premises real cloud (but dedicated only to you).
+Must meet 5 requirements. e.g. AWS Outposts, Google Anthos etc.
-- Multi-Cloud: using more than 1 public cloud in one deployment.
+- Multi-Cloud: using more than 1 public cloud in one deployment. e.g. Using AWS and Azure.
+If one provider fails, other part of your system will work.
 - Hybrid Cloud: using public and private clouds in one environment
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.